fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ```
 * **Storage accounting plugin configuration:** Stores compute accounting information.
 You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#accounting-plugin).

 By default , we are using the Simple Storage Accounting Plugin.
-Access [Round Robin Member Picker PLugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-storage-accounting-plugin) for more information.
+Access [Simple Storage Accouting Plugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-storage-accounting-plugin) for more information.
 ```bash
 # default for accounting plugins
 # the period for update of the accounting